We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 Sitges is an amazing blend of laid-back small-town charm and big-city energy and excitement.
 There are so many things to do in Sitges, from enjoying the beaches to exploring massive parks to enjoying a refined cocktail above the world.

-We loved our time there and felt there were enough things to do in Sitges for the entire family that it would be worth a longer return trip.
-We found that Sitges is a great town to start your vacation itinerary and adapt to jet lag, as it’s smaller, more approachable, and a lot less chaotic than Barcelona.
+We loved our time there and felt there were enough things to do in Sitges for the entire family to make a longer return trip worthwhile.
+We found that Sitges is a great town to start your vacation itinerary and to adapt to jet lag, as it’s smaller, more approachable, and much less chaotic than Barcelona. Â

 More European Travel Tips